The Quintessential College Town

 Davis and the surrounding communities offer a range of housing.
 We encourage you to begin making your housing arrangements early.
-Most UC Davis MBA students live off-campus, many within walking or biking distance of school.
+Most UC Davis students live off-campus, many within walking or biking distance of school.
 Public transportation to campus is available from many parts of Davis.
 On-campus apartments (very limited number available) frequently are rented by mid-April, and the most desirable off-campus housing options may be rented by mid-summer for the next academic year.

 Other contacts for housing information